 Breathing into Grace

-I’ll close with a few final words, a prayer that accompanies me during my evening walks.
-May these words invite you to experience a gentle breath and a moment of grace:
+I’ll close with a few final words, a poem and prayer that accompanies me during my evening walks.
+May these words invite you to embrace the heaviness of your own grief without fear and may they also allow you to experience a gentle breath, a moment of grace:

 About Dr. Arielle Schwartz

 Dr. Arielle Schwartz is a licensed clinical psychologist, wife, and mother in Boulder, CO.
 She offers trainings for therapists, maintains a private practice, and has passions for the outdoors, yoga, and writing.
 She is the developer of Resilience-Informed Therapy which applies research on trauma recovery to form a strength-based, trauma treatment model that includes Eye Movement Desensitization and Reprocessing (EMDR), somatic (body-centered) psychology and time-tested relational psychotherapy.
 Like Dr. Arielle Schwartz on Facebook, follow her on Linkedin and sign up for email updates to stay up to date with all her posts.
 Dr. Schwartz is the author of four books:

 - The Complex PTSD Workbook: A Mind-Body Approach to Regaining Emotional Control and Becoming Whole (Althea press, 2016)